Love magic: Hellenistic love magic

-Spells of erotic attraction and compulsion are found within the syncretic magic tradition of Hellenistic Greece, which incorporated Egyptian and Hebraic elements, as documented in texts such as the Greek Magical Papyri and archaeologically on amulets and other artifacts dating from the 2nd century BC (and sometimes earlier) to the late 3rd century A.D.
+Spells of erotic attraction and compulsion are found within the syncretic magic tradition of Hellenistic Greece, which incorporated Egyptian and Hebraic elements as documented in texts such as the Greek Magical Papyri and archaeologically on amulets and other artifacts dating from the 2nd century BC (and sometimes earlier) to the late 3rd century A.D.
 These magical practices continued to influence private rituals in Gaul among Celtic peoples, in Roman Britain, and among Germanic peoples.
-Erotic magic reflected gender roles in ancient Greece and dismissed modern conceptions about gender roles and sexuality.
-Christopher Faraone, a University of Chicago Classics professor specializing in texts and practices pertaining to magic, distinguishes between the magic of eros, as practiced by men, and the magic of philia, practiced by women.

-The two types of spells can be connected directly to the gender roles of men and women in Ancient Greece.
+Christopher A. Faraone, a University of Chicago Classics professor specializing in texts and practices pertaining to magic, distinguishes between the magic of eros, as practiced by men, and the magic of philia, practiced by women.
+These two types of spells can be connected directly to the gender roles of men and women in Ancient Greece.
 Women used philia spells because they were more dependent on their husbands.
-In marriage, women were powerless, as men were legally permitted to divorce.
-As a result, many used any means necessary to maintain their marriages.
-Several women resorted to philia spells as they believed it retained their beauty and kept peace of mind.
+In marriage, women were powerless as men were legally permitted to divorce.
+As a result, many used any means necessary to maintain their marriages which meant more interest in affection producing spells.
 Philia magic was used by women to keep their male companion at bay and faithful.
-Basic beliefs about sexual attitudes in Greece were dismissed by the findings in the philia love spells, potions, and rituals.
-The spells were not used by women to achieve sexual pleasure, but rather as a form of therapy or medicine.
-Women commonly used the philia spells in attempt to preserve their beauty and youth, which in effect would keep their beau faithful.
-Parallels can be drawn between philia spells and common medical practices by women today.
-Cosmetic surgery could be seen as serving the same purpose as the philia spell in terms of beautification.

-Eros spells were mainly practiced by men and prostitutes served a completely different function in Ancient Greece.
-Eros spells were used to imbue lust and passion into women, compelling them to fulfill the man who invoked the spell's sexual desires.
-With limited freedom, women in Hellenistic Greece pursued emotional escape, aiming at more affection producing spells.
-Prostitutes were the notable minority of women who used eros spells.
-Prostitutes in Hellenistic Greece lived lives that were far more similar to men than women.
-They were financially free, could live where they chose, and were not expected to serve a single man and home.
-These were the only noted women to use Eros magic for sexual fulfilment.
+Eros spells were mainly practiced by men and a small selection of women, like prostitutes, and were used to imbue lust into the victim.
+However, Faraone himself also states that eros magic can be thought of as aggressive magic and philia as non-aggressive.

+While some scholars use Faraone's model, like Catherine Rider though she modifies it slightly, it has been questioned by other scholars, such as Irene Salvo, who points out the exceptions to his classification and finds them to be more elucidating of how love magic in Hellenistic Greece actually worked.
+She points out there were men who used philia spells and women who used eros spells who were not prostitutes or who generally appear to have lived like men.